Keto Cottage Cheese Bagels with Almond Flour

 Instructions

-• Roll the ball of dough into a log about 8 inches long and 2 inches wide.
+- Roll the dough into a log about 8 inches long and 2 inches wide.

-• Cut into 6 pieces and shape each piece into a bagel shape.
-Use your finger to make a hole in the middle.
+- Cut into 6 equal pieces.
+Roll each piece into a ball, then shape it into a bagel.
+Use your finger to poke a hole in the center and gently widen it.

-• Optional: Coat each bagel with an egg yolk (egg wash) for a shiny finish.
+- Optional: Brush each bagel with egg yolk (egg wash) for a shiny, golden brown finish.

 Notes

-• Adjust the dough consistency: If the dough is too sticky, add a couple of tablespoons of almond flour until it’s manageable.
-If it’s too crumbly, mix in a bit more cottage cheese.
-Different brands of cottage cheese have different moisture levels.
+- If the dough feels too sticky, add 1-2 tablespoons of almond flour.
+If too dry, mix in a bit more cottage cheese.

-Store these bagels in an airtight container at room temperature for up to 3 days.
-For longer storage, keep them in the fridge for up to a week or freeze them for up to a month.
+- Storage: Store in an airtight container at room temperature for up to 3 days, fridge for 1 week, or freezer for up to 1 month.

 Nutrition Per 1 (ONE) Serving